Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Discussion

 When $b^{\alp,\beta}\equiv0$, the BZ scheme can be obtained from \eqref{FD} by replacing our $L^{\alp,\beta}_k$ by the above Bonnans-Zidani diffusion approximation.
 This scheme shares many properties with the LISL scheme, it is at most {\em first order accurate} (take $k\sim\dx^{-1/2}$), it has a similar {\em wide and increasing stencil}, and it has a similar {\em good CFL condition} $\dt\leq Ck^2\dx^2$ ($\sim \dx$ when $k\sim\dx^{-1/2}$).
 To understand why the stencil is wide, simply note that $k$ by definition is the stencil length and that the scheme is consistent only if $k\ra\infty$ and $k\dx\ra0$.
 The typical stencil length is $k\sim\dx^{-1/2}$, just as it was for the LISL scheme.

 The main drawback of this method is that it is costly since we must compute the matrix $a^{\alp,\beta}_k$ for every $x,t,{\alp,\beta}$ in the grid.
-The LISL scheme is easier to understand and implement and runs faster.
-Later we will see numerical indications that LISL runs at least 10 times faster than the BZ scheme on some test problems.
-The BZ scheme has the advantage that it is easy to modify to prevent it from leaving the domain (accuracy is then reduced or monotonicity is lost).
-It is less natural to do this for the LISL scheme.
-However, in many problems it is not necessary to do any modification near the boundary as we will see below.
+In the fast two dimensional implementation in \cite{BOZ}, the number of operations for computing the coefficients for a fixed $x,t,{\alp,\beta}$ is $\mathcal{O}(k)$ and thus goes to infinity as $k\ra\infty$ in bad cases.
+The LISL scheme is easier to understand and implement and is faster in the sense that the computational cost for approximating the diffusion matrix for fixed $x,t,{\alp,\beta}$ is independent of the stencil size.
+Later we will see some numerical indication that the LISL scheme could be faster than the BZ scheme in some test problems.

-The MCSL scheme in the typical case when $k=\dx$, is a {\em second order accurate} and {\em compact stencil} scheme having the usual (not so good) {\em CFL conditions} for parabolic problems $\dt\sim k^2=\dx^2$.
-It is far more efficient than the other two schemes as can be seen in Section \ref{Sec:Num}, but it is only guaranteed to converge when the computed solutions are essentially monotone.
-The other two schemes ``always'' converge.
-We have summarized our findings in the table below.
+The MPCSL scheme in the typical case when $k=\dx$, is a {\em second order accurate in space} and {\em compact stencil} scheme having the usual (not so good) {\em CFL conditions} for parabolic problems $\dt\sim k^2=\dx^2$.
+When it can be used, it is far more efficient than the other two schemes, see Section \ref{Sec:Num}.
+However there is no proof that the method will converge to the correct solution, and it is formally convergent only when the exact solutions are essentially monotone, meaning monotone at least between grid points.
+Both the BZ and LISL schemes ``always'' converge.